Anston railway station: History

 At the opening of the line there was no station at Anston, this was built later and opened to traffic on 20 May 1912.
 It was a double platform station with waiting shelters on each side.
 Construction was in wood, which on its closure on 2 December 1929, made easy to relocate.
 It was moved to serve an army camp in Scotland during the Second World War.

 The station was opened by the Great Central and Midland Joint Railway some 18 months after those on the neighbouring South Yorkshire Joint Railway, and passenger services, which by this time were Great Central Railway only operated, began using the station.
 It became a joint London, Midland and Scottish Railway and London and North Eastern Railway line following the Grouping of 1923.
 The station closed in 1929, but the line's freight services passed to the Eastern Region of British Railways on nationalisation in 1948.

-Since closure to passengers the line has been visited regularly by Enthusiasts Specials travelling over all or part of the line.